apereo/apereo.github.io/_posts/blog/2017-03-08-the-myth-of-ga-rel.md

 2. Others are waiting for you and *others* to test features before it's to become GA.
 3. Tail-recursion back to #1.

 Something eventually breaks that cycle; it's usually the release schedule.
 Most development communities find themselves saying *"We have tested what we could.
 Nobody else has reported anything.
+It's been 6 months.
 This is good-enough"*.

-Do not put yourself in situations where you have face the question of the falling tree not having any witnesses.
+Do not put yourself in situations where you have to face the question of the falling tree not having any witnesses.
 Your time is better spent elsewhere on other things...like testing!

 # OK.
 What Now?